What does it take to win the Fastnet Race? Winning skippers' top tips

 In recent years, French sailors have dominated the overall Rolex Fastnet Race results.
 In 2013 nine of the top ten finishers (including Trentesaux) were from across the Channel.
 Trentesaux attributes this to the large number who, over the last four decades, have regularly competed in the Figaro class or the Tour de France à la Voile.
 On board Courrier du Leon, he and two others are old Figaro hands.

-Trentesaux also holds the advantage of having managed to carry a regular crew between his numerous Courrier yachts for the past 15 years.
-For this year’s Fastnet he will sail with seven crew, and four of them are good helmsmen.
+Trentesaux also holds the advantage of having managed to carry a regular crew between his numerous Courrier yachts for several years.

-“I think the boat is fast enough upwind, so we want to be light,” he says.
-“I will ensure that the crew only brings 20lt bags on the race – no more.”

 They run no watch system.
 Instead they adapt their routine to the conditions, with the crew sleeping on the rail.
 Trentesaux handles the navigation, using both paper charts and PC-based routeing software.